ShadowOfNight/Rock-Raiders-Reloaded/README.md

 - Pointed TELEPORT.lws in Buildings\Teleports to new light spangle effects in Shared.
 - Pointed Teleport_Blow2.lws in Buildings\Teleports to new light spangle effects in Shared.
 - Pointed M-teleportBlow2.lws in Buildings\ToolStation to new light spangle effects in Shared.
-- Removed LightSPANKLE.bmp, LightSPANKLER.bmp, spangleR.lwo, spangleY.lwo
+- Removed LightSPANKLE.bmp, LightSPANKLER.bmp, spangleR.lwo, spangleY.lwo from Buildings\ToolStation.
 - Pointed Upgrade_Idle.lws in Buildings\Upgrade to new light spangle effects in Shared.
 - Pointed Upgrade_operate.lws in Buildings\Upgrade to new light spangle effects in Shared.
 - Pointed UpgradeBlow5.lws in Buildings\Upgrade to new light spangle effects in Shared.